Shuttle/shuttle-esb/src/components/message-handler.md

 void ProcessMessage(IHandlerContext<T> context);
 ```

 The `<T>` generic argument should be the type of the POCO message you are interested in.
-This method will contain the actuall implementation code that reacts to the message that is passed in.
-If handler transport scope is enabled then this method will be wrapped in a `TransactionScope`.
+This method will contain the actual implementation code that reacts to the message that is passed in.
+If [Shuttle.Core.Transactions](https://shuttle.github.io/shuttle-core/infrastructure/shuttle-core-transactions.html) are enabled then this method will be wrapped in a `TransactionScope`.

-For more information on the configuration of the transaction scope see the [Shuttle.Core.Transactions](https://shuttle.github.io/shuttle-core/infrastructure/shuttle-core-transactions.html) documentation.